LaPorota/Binance_Trading_Bot/README.md

 ## Config file

-Here you will find 3 important variables:
+Here you will find 4 important variables:

 **API_KEY:** Here you'll have to paste your api key

 **API_SECRET:** Here you'll have to paste your api key

-**invest_amount:** This is the money you want to invest in USDT
+**invest_amount:** This is the money you want to invest in USDT **min_amount:** This is the smallest amount you can buy on binance

 After these, you'll find a consecutive number of **constants** to make easy create **indicators objects**